zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 deep sleep resume.
 Depending on the SOC's implementation of the power saving feature, it may turn off power to most devices.
 RAM may be retained by some implementations, while others may remove power from RAM saving considerable power.
-Power states in this category save more power than Low Power states and would have higher wake latencies.
+Power states in this category save more power than Sleep states and would have higher wake latencies.

 Device Power Management Infrastructure